solo-io/gitops-library/README.md

 # gitops-library

 Disclaimer: This is a work in progress, which means things may change as improvements and additions are made.
-Feel free to try the labs, ideally first locally using `KinD` or `k3d` for example, before testing on a cloud deployment like `GKE` or `EKS`.
+Feel free to try the labs, ideally first locally using `KinD` or `k3d` or a fresh cloud deployment (if possible).
+The instruction set has been tested successfully with `GKE`, `EKS`, and `AKS`.

 Blog to likely follow, so stay tuned :)